xtv-online/live-tools/README.md

 Make sure to copy `/public/js/default.config.js` to `config.js` and fill out the necessary info.
 Pull all necessary npm packages and you're ready to go!

+Settings for Server connections are available at <http://localhost:3000/config/> (or equivalent).

+Role configuration is available at <http://localhost:3000/roles/> (or equivalent).

 ## Screenshots
 ### Director's view
 ![Screenshot](/screenshots/director_view.png?raw=true)